lucapierdicca/beacon_calibration/README.md

 <code>pip install --user scikit-sparse</code>

 ### run
+to use a different dataset just copy the ground_truth and data .dat files into the repository folder
-set the trilateration modality (inside beacon_calibration_opt.py)
+then set the trilateration modality (inside beacon_calibration_opt.py)
 <code> MODE = {'GEO','LS','NLLS'} </code>
-run the script
+and finally run the script
 <code> python beacon_calibration_opt.py</code>

 ### trilateration